TRIGONmedia/concrete5-tmblocks/README.md

 $this->tmFields["myText"] = new BlockFieldTypeString();
 ```

-Don't forget to include the type in the with `use` at the top of the file.
+Don't forget to include the type with `use` at the top of the file.

 ```
 use Concrete\Package\Tmblocks\Src\FieldTypes\BlockFieldTypeString;